IRS says it will delay requirement to report $600 in gig work on taxes

 "The law is not intended to track personal transactions such as sharing the cost of a car ride or meal, birthday or holiday gifts, or paying a family member or another for a household bill," the IRS emphasized Friday.

-Some tax professionals had also warned that people who use apps for business as well as personal transactions could be confused by the new forms, and potentially wind up paying more than they need to in taxes or have to spend hours untangling their finances.
+Some tax professionals had also warned that people who used apps for business as well as personal transactions could be confused by amounts reported on the new forms and potentially wind up paying more than they would need to in taxes — or have to spend hours untangling their finances to determine what was business income and what wasn't.

 It's also likely that many online sellers who sell only small amounts as a hobby aren't keeping track of their actual income and expenses related to their online endeavors, experts say.